vwala/docs/content/merchant/influencer-discount-code-link-misuse.md

 We recommend you outline your T&Cs to all new influencers clearly.
 This can/should be done by ensure that you have customised the followed:

-- [Create a page](/merchant/adding-a-page-to-your-store) on your store that introduces your influencer marketing program and states your T&Cs clearly.
+- Create a T&Cs page and add a URL to your T&Cs page to your sign up page (via `my account > store settings > signup page`).
+You can use this guide as a [template](/merchant/adding-a-page-to-your-store).
 - Customise your new influencer welcome email template (via `my account > store settings`)
 - Ensure your promotion policy is correctly set up